Applying for Grants & Fellowships

 How can I apply or find fellowships?

-If you are already enrolled in college or a specific educational program, research your institution to see if they offer any types of fellowships or internships- UC Berkeley and GoGrad have great databases to begin your search!
+If you are already enrolled in college or a specific educational program, research your institution to see if they offer any types of fellowships or internships.
+UC Berkeley, GoGrad and CareerOneStop also have great databases to begin your search!

 - Join The Climate Corps as a Climate Fellow and become an outdoor educator and launch your sustainability career.

 Remember: Get Schooled is here to be your personal support when you apply!
-Want someone to read your grant/fellowship essays?
-Be sure to join our community by texting #Hello to 33-55-77.
+Need someone to read your grant/fellowship essays?
+Submit it here for free review.
+Have any questions about grants and fellowships?
+Text #Hello to 33-55-77!